adriengivry/SFML-GameFramework/README.md

-# SFML-PlatformerEngine
+# SFML-GameFramework
-After trying the Cinder library, I decided to come back to the SFML to create my 2D Platformer Game Engine
+After trying the Cinder library, I decided to come back to the SFML to create my Game Framework

 ## Project informations